crcritel/cloud-networking-resilience/README.md

 > If your browser tries to open the ZIP, right-click the link and choose **Save link as…**.

-## 💾 Downloadable Chapter Diagram Packs
+<h2 id="downloadable-chapter-diagram-packs">💾 Downloadable Chapter Diagram Packs</h2>

 All architectural diagrams are provided as ZIPs (each contains the chapter’s .drawio sources).
 Click to download, or browse to `/architectural-diagrams/` and right-click → **Save link as…**.